Credit Suisse shares crash as Saudi investor rules out more funds - KESQ

 By Mark Thompson and Anna Cooban, CNN

-Shares of Credit Suisse crashed more than 20% to a record low after its biggest shareholder appeared to rule out providing any more funding for the embattled Swiss lender.
+Shares of Credit Suisse crashed more than 20% Wednesday to a new record low after its biggest backer appeared to rule out providing any more funding for the embattled Swiss lender.

-In an interview with Bloomberg, the chairman of the Saudi National Bank said it not would increase its stake in the Swiss lender.
+In an interview with Bloomberg, the chairman of the Saudi National Bank said it would not increase its stake in Credit Suisse.

 “The answer is absolutely not, for many reasons.
 I’ll cite the simplest reason, which is regulatory and statutory.
 We now own 9.8% of the bank — if we go above 10% all kinds of new rules kick in, whether be it by our regulator or the European regulator or the Swiss regulator,” Ammar Al Khudairy told Bloomberg.
 “We’re not inclined to get into a new regulatory regime.”

+The Saudi National Bank — which describes itself as the kingdom’s biggest bank — committed $1.5 billion of the $4 billion in new capital Credit Suisse raised to fund its overhaul.

+Al Khudairy said that he was pleased with the restructuring, adding that he didn’t think the Swiss lender would need extra money.

 “We are happy with the plan, the transformation plan that they have put forward.
-It is a very strong bank,” Al Khudairy said in an interview with Reuters.
+It is a very strong bank,” Al Khudairy said in the interview with Reuters.

 “I don’t think they will need extra money; if you look at their ratios, they’re fine.
-And they operate under a strong regulatory regime in Switzerland and in other countries,” Al Khudairy said on the sidelines of a conference in Riyadh.
+And they operate under a strong regulatory regime in Switzerland and in other countries,” Al Khudairy said.

 Credit Suisse declined to comment.